The Impact of Operating Environment on Efficiency of Public Libraries: Empirical Study

 Next, we calculate efficiency scores separately for each category given by the decision tree.
-The mean scores are reported in Table \ref{tab:effTree}.
-The discriminatory power of this efficiency analysis is more reasonable as 92.30\% of all units are inefficient with mean score 0.4371 and median score 0.3070.
+The mean efficiency scores are reported in Table \ref{tab:effTree}.
+The efficiency scores for each municipality are illustrated in Figure \ref{fig:map}.
+The discriminatory power of this efficiency analysis is more reasonable as 92.30 percent of all units are inefficient with mean score 0.4371 and median score 0.3070.
 The shape of the score density function is relatively mild as illustrated in Figure \ref{fig:density}.
 Note that the preliminary scores have different interpretation than the decision tree scores as they use different samples.
 For example the fact that the mean decision tree score of D05 is higher than the mean score of D04 does not imply that D05 is more efficient.
-On the contrary, preliminary scores show that D04 is on average more efficienct.
+On the contrary, preliminary scores show that D04 is on average more efficient.
 Only with the removal of D04 units and others from the efficiency analysis of D05, the D05 units become more efficient on average.

 As for the preliminary scores, we use the regression model for the decision tree scores.
-Note that we can compare efficiency scores in different categories thanks to the normalization property of the Chebyshev distance DEA.
-Table \ref{tab:reg} shows that town distance is no longer significant for the new scores.
+Note that we are able to compare efficiency scores in different categories thanks to the normalization property of the Chebyshev distance DEA.
+Table \ref{tab:reg} shows that the town distance is no longer significant for the new scores.
 This suggests that the influence of the town distance is eliminated by the decision tree categories and the town distance is indeed an environmental factor.
 Our adjustment for the town distance in categories therefore leads to more fair comparison of libraries.
-The effect of the population, however, remains significant althought it is a bit lower as the model explains only 6.00\% in the efficiency scores variance.
+The effect of the population, however, remains significant although it is a bit lower as the model explains only 6.00 percent of the efficiency scores variance.
 It is also evident from Table \ref{tab:effTree} that more units have higher efficiency score for categories with higher population.
 This suggests that the population have some partial environmental influence but we cannot attribute unilateral causal influence to it.
 Libraries in towns with larger population are simply far more efficient on average even if we treat smaller towns separately.

 This is an important result advocating our separation approach.
 Unlike the all-in-one model, two-stage and multi-stage models, we do not consider exogenous variables to fully affect the operating environment.
 We use them to measure similarity between DMUs and then retain only similar DMUs in the data sample.
 Our approach therefore diminishes the environmental influence of dissimilar DMUs while keeping the unaltered influence of similar DMUs.